 Guide to Homeschooling in Michigan

 More and more families in Michigan are making the decision to homeschool.
 While this can be a challenging decision to make, every family has its own reasons for going the homeschool route.
-Getting started isn’t always easy, so Power Homeschool has created this guide for families who want to homeschool their children in the state of Michigan.
+Getting started isn’t always easy, so Power Homeschool has created this guide to homeschooling in Michigan for families who want to homeschool their children in the state.

 The first thing you should do is formally withdraw your student from public or private school.
 This will prevent your child from being considered truant during the school year, which could land you in legal trouble with the state.